ChristyGruen/World_Weather_Analysis/README.md

 ![Alt text](/WeatherPy_VacationPy/output_data/South_Lat_vs_Max%20Temp.png "Southern Latitude vs Humidity")

         **Discussion about the linear relationship:**
          In the northern hemisphere, there is a very strong negative correlation (r = -0.84) between latitude and max temperature.
-In the southern hemisphere, there is a strong correlation (r = 0.68) between latitude and max temperature.
+In the southern hemisphere, there is a moderate correlation (r = 0.53) between latitude and max temperature.
 In both hemispheres, the max temperature increases as you approach the equator (latitude = 0).

+         The northern latitude appears to have a greater temperature difference (-33C to 33C) than the southern latitude (9C to 33C), but the city locations in the northern latitudes also span a much greater range of latitudes (lat 0 to 77) than the cities in the southern latitudes (lat 0 to -55).
+Additional data and/or analysis would be required to evaluate differences between the two hemispheres.

 Latitude vs Humidity in the Northern and Southern Hemispheres